jubatus/website/source/en/tutorial/recommender_java.rst

  2. Get the recommended results for every user

-  In step 2, we firstly declare a result list 'rec', to store the returned list from Jubatus server at line 27.
+  In step 2, we firstly declare a result list 'rec', to store the returned list from Jubatus server at line 19.
 In this sample, the returned value contains the <"audience-id", "similarity-degree">, so the 'rec' is in StringFloat type.
-Then, we try to get the recommended results for the whole audiences (line 29), whose ids are in {1, 100000}, one by one.
+Then, we try to get the recommended results for the whole audiences (line 20), whose ids are in {1, 100000}, one by one.
 The 1st parameter in client's method "similar_row_from_id()"  is used as an identity for the model in Jubatus server, which could in any terms; the 2nd parameter is the id of current audience, whose similar audiences you are looking for; the 3rd parameter is the number of most liked audience you want to be returned.
 In this example, we want to get the most liked 10 people returned in result.

  3. Output result

   In step 3, we print out the returned data in 'rec'.
-For simplicity, the first part in each 'rec', which is the similar audience's id, is print out (line 34).
-Note that, among teh returned 10 'id's, the top-1 is the input audiences itself.
+For simplicity, the first part in each 'rec', which is the similar audience's id, is print out (line 25).
+Note that, among the returned 10 'id's, the top-1 is the input audiences itself.
 Because it has the highest similarity to herself.

 ------------------------------------